Black leaders rebuke Tuberville stance on reparations, crime

 Tuberville's statements "are the words of a man who is trying to lead a desperation effort to discredit and discount the fact that reparations are owed," said Darron Patterson, past president of the Clotilda Descendants Association and Ellis' cousin.

-Patterson, who lives in Mobile and says his great-great-grandfather was a slave aboard the Clotilda, criticized Tuberville's assertions.
+Patterson, who lives in Mobile and said his great-great-grandfather was a slave aboard the Clotilda, criticized Tuberville's assertions.

 "Are you saying the descendants of slaves are the only ones doing crime in this country?"
 Patterson said.
 "We've got people in Washington that really don't understand what their job is.
 We sent you there to do the job.
 The job is to have America's best interest at heart.
 How in the world is America's best interest at heart when you make a statement that Democrats are for crime and the ones doing the crimes are the ones hollering for reparations?"